elementor/elementor/docs/data/base/v2/controller.md

     * When you need deeper endpoint that are parent of another endpoint.

 * Why Controller exists?
-    * To border the best practice:
+    * To use the _best practice_ as a resource or sub-resource:
         * `resource/{id}`
         * `resource/{id}/resource/{id}`.
         * `resource/endpoint/{id}`.
-    * To know how to serve you ( as resource ).
     * To inherit `WP_REST_Controller` and utilize it.

 * Why [Endpoint]() exists?